VariateApp/variate-config/README.md

 ### Pre-commit

-`npm run validate` & `npm run docs` will be ran before each commit.
+`npm run validate` will be ran before each commit.